bholmesdev/bholmesdev/src/blog/picture-perfect-image-optimization.md

 ![List of poor image loadtimes from Chromium Lighthouse performance report](assets/blog/image-opt-bad-lighthouse-score.png)

 _Yikes!_ 10 seconds to grab all those images?
-Chromium definitely does some throtting to test on "slower" internet connections, but it's clear those KB rating are quite high (especially for mobile users).
+Chromium definitely does some throttling to test on "slower" internet connections, but it's clear those KB rating are quite high (especially for mobile users).

 This just to show that **there's much more to image optimization than compression!** There's also: